 \subsubsection{Additional Experiments}

-\paragraph{Applicability of different algorithms.} We list the applicability of different algorithms under various time-varying scenarios in Table~\ref{Applicable Scenarios for Different Algorithms}.
+\textit{Applicability of different algorithms.} We list the applicability of different algorithms under various time-varying scenarios in Table~\ref{Applicable Scenarios for Different Algorithms}.

+\textit{Overlapping local data sets.} We further relax the difficulty of federated continual learning, from challenging non-overlapping time-evolving heterogeneous data (e.g.\ in Table~\ref{Ablation Study Table} and Table~\ref{Performance on Different data sets}) to a moderate time-evolving case (i.e.\ the local data evolves with the overlapping, while the size of local data sets stay unchanged).
+Table \ref{Performance on overlap local data sets} illustrates the performance of FL baselines and CFL methods, under different degrees of overlapping (the construction details refers to Appendix~\ref{sec:realistic setup appendix}): \emph{the improvement of CFL methods is consistent to our previous results, while the overlap parameter has no obvious connection with the final global test performance.} We believe that both the overlap degree and the new arriving data influence final performance, and we leave future work on realistic time-evolving FL data sets to gain a better understanding.\looseness=-1

-\paragraph{Convergence curves for different settings.} Figure \ref{Convergence Curves on Different Datasets} show convergence curves of CFL and \fedavg on different datasets.
-The settings are the same as results in Table \ref{Performance on Different Datasets}.
-Models are trained on partitioned datasets with $\alpha = 0.1$, and all datasets are partitioned to 210 subsets for 7 clients.
+\textit{Convergence curves for different settings.} Figure \ref{Convergence Curves on Different data sets} show convergence curves of CFL and \fedavg on different data sets.
+The settings are the same as results in Table \ref{Performance on Different data sets}.
+Models are trained on partitioned data sets with $\alpha = 0.1$, and all data sets are partitioned to 210 subsets for 7 clients.
 To show the difference between different algorithms more clearly, all curves are smoothed by a 1D-Mean-Filter.
 Results show CFL can converge to a better optimum compare with \fedavg.

-\paragraph{Investigating resistance of CFL to time-evolving scenarios.} Figure \ref{Loss on Different Datasets} shows the loss curve of CFL-Regularization and \fedavg on different datasets.
-Models are trained on partitioned datasets with $\alpha = 0.1$, and all datasets are partitioned to 210 subsets for 7 clients.
+\textit{Investigating resistance of CFL to time-evolving scenarios.} Figure \ref{Loss on Different data sets} shows the loss curve of CFL-Regularization and \fedavg on different data sets.
+Models are trained on partitioned data sets with $\alpha = 0.1$, and all data sets are partitioned to 210 subsets for 7 clients.
 The first column shows the loss curve of the first 300 rounds, and the second column shows the loss of some chosen details.
-Because of the non-iidness of local datasets, the loss will suddenly rise.
+Because of the non-iidness of local data sets, the loss will suddenly rise.
 Notice that \emph{CFL-Regularization has an apparent mitigation effect on this situation}.

-\paragraph{Difference between training and test loss.} Figure \ref{Difference between train and test loss} show the loss on global test data and past appeared training data.
+\textit{Difference between training and test loss.} Figure \ref{Difference between train and test loss} show the loss on global test data and past appeared training data.
 We evaluate the model with stateful clients, set $\alpha = 0.2$, and use \fedavg algorithm.
 We show that \emph{there is no significant difference between loss value on global test data and past appeared training data.}